Cutting Throught the Volume of False Positives

 “Our team has to work through a lot of noise to find productive information, which results in staffing challenges and a challenge in keeping staff engaged,” explained Jennifer Yager, Director of Financial Crimes Compliance.
 “When so many are false positives, you run the risk of missing the items that provide actual value.”

 Building 100+ Models Automatically

 When looking for ways to automate its fraud detection, Valley Bank found most solutions primarily offered segmentation and were difficult for non-data scientists to use.
-In DataRobot AI Cloud, the bank discovered a unified environment for optimization across the entire AI lifecycle.
-They found that the AI Cloud platform could help cut through the volume of false positives in a way that was realistic for the bank to manage.
+In DataRobot AI Platform, the bank discovered a unified environment for optimization across the entire AI lifecycle.
+They found that the AI platform could help cut through the volume of false positives in a way that was realistic for the bank to manage.